NikoIcardo/NikoIcardo/README.md

 - https://NikoIcardo.com
 - https://SpeedyFingers.net
-- https://stupefied-thompson-2921ec.netlify.app/ (React Principles: currently no reason to pay for a domain name).
+- https://stupefied-thompson-2921ec.netlify.app/ (React Principles: currently no reason to pay for a domain name)

 Skills and Languages I work with: